zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec15.md

     *[DS15_HAS_CDNSKEY_NO_CDS]* with the name server IP addresses from the set.

-9. If the *Has CDS And CDNSKEY* set is non-empty then output *[DS15_HAS_CDS_AND_CDNSKEY]* with the name server IP addresses from the set.
+10. If the *Has CDS And CDNSKEY* set is non-empty then output *[DS15_HAS_CDS_AND_CDNSKEY]* with the name server IP addresses from the set.

-11. If not all CDS RRsets in the *CDS RRsets* set are identical, where a non-empty RRset is not considered to be identical to an empty RRset, then output *[DS15_INCONSISTENT_CDS]*.
+11. If not all CDS RRsets in the *CDS RRsets* set are identical, where a non-empty RRset is considered to be different from an empty RRset, then output *[DS15_INCONSISTENT_CDS]*.

-12. If not all CDNSKEY RRsets in the *CDNSKEY RRsets* set are identical, where a non-empty RRset is not considered to be identical to an empty RRset, then output *[DS15_INCONSISTENT_CDNSKEY]*.
+12. If not all CDNSKEY RRsets in the *CDNSKEY RRsets* set are identical, where a non-empty RRset is considered to be different from an empty RRset, then output *[DS15_INCONSISTENT_CDNSKEY]*.

 13. For each name server IP in the *CDS RRsets* set do: